Check out the new hydrogen fuel cell electric bus!

 - Hydrogen fuel cell buses are quieter than current diesel buses.

 - Like all transit buses, hydrogen fuel cell buses are outfitted with industry-regulated safety systems to provide a safe riding experience.
-Strict safety measures govern the operation and fueling of hydrogen vehicles.
+Strict safety measures govern the operation and fuelling of hydrogen vehicles.

 For more information, please refer to the media release.